olgashev/angular-editor/README.md

 # Core AngularEditor

-Fork of @kolkov/angular-editor modified for specific fixes.
+Fork of @kolkov/angular-editor modified for specific use.
 Please use the original repo at https://github.com/kolkov/angular-editor.

 ## Getting Started